“Behold, this is my doctrine—whosoever repenteth and cometh unto me, the same is my church.” – Jesus Christ (Avahr 17:39)

 “For where two or three are gathered together in my name, there am I in the midst of them.” – Jesus Christ (Matthew 18: 20)

-There are many that feel their church is the “one true church.”
-But, what truly makes one a Christian?
+There are many that feel their denomination is the “one true church.”
+This leads individuals to ask, what makes one a “true Christian?”
 Is it the church they attend?
-It is the books they read?
-It is the things they do or do not do?
+Is it the books they read?
+Is it the things they do or do not do?

-“See that ye are not lifted up unto pride… Use boldness, but not overbearance… that ye may be filled with love… Do not say: ‘O God, I thank thee that we are better than our brethren;’ but rather say: O Lord, ‘forgive my unworthiness, and remember my brethren in mercy’—yea, acknowledge your unworthiness before God at all times.” – Alma 38: 11-12, 14 (OPV)
+“See that ye are not lifted up unto pride… Use boldness, but not overbearance… that ye may be filled with love… Do not say: ‘O God, I thank thee that we are better than our brethren;’ but rather say: O Lord, ‘forgive my unworthiness, and remember my brethren in mercy’—yea, acknowledge your unworthiness before God at all times.” – Alma 18:14-15 RAV, 38: 11-12, 14 OPV

 Want to learn more about Christian Fellowship?
 Email us: firstname.lastname@example.org